Paul McGinn: Hibernian

 McGinn signed an 18-month contract with Hibernian on 31 January 2020, moving from St Mirren for an undisclosed transfer fee.
 He was added to the Scotland international squad in October 2020, after six players dropped out of the initial selection due to injuries and COVID-19.
 On the same day as his international selection, McGinn agreed an extended contract with Hibernian.
 McGinn scored his first goals for Hibs, and his first since April 2019, when he scored twice in a 2–2 draw with St Johnstone on 24 November.

 On 18 September 2021, McGinn scored against his former club St Mirren during a 2–2 draw.
 His appearances for Hibs during the 2021–22 season triggered a one-year extension to his contract, but he was allowed to leave by mutual consent soon afterwards.

 Motherwell

 After leaving Hibs, McGinn signed a one-year contract with Motherwell.

 On 24 May 2024, McGinn extended his contract with Motherwell until the summer of 2025.
+On 9 May 2025, Motherwell announced that McGinn had extended his contract until the end of the 2025/26 season.
+On 1 January 2026, McGinn again extended his contract with Motherwell, this time until the summer of 2027.